 Show Notes

-This week, Ken Greenberg, architect and former Director of urban design and Architecture for the City of Toronto and author of Walking Home: The Life and Lessons of a City Builder, joins us to revisit what “Walking Home” should look like in light of our current circumstances.
-It’s an interesting conversation that weaves in and out of politics, planning, urban design—and you!
+This week, Ken Greenberg, architect, former Director of Urban Design and Architecture for the City of Toronto, and author of Walking Home: The Life and Lessons of a City Builder, joins us to revisit what “Walking Home” should look like in light of our current circumstances.

 This Week’s Guest: